postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 1. Select __Send__ and send the request.
 In the response, you'll see that Postman sent the variable value to the API.
 1. Try changing the value in the Environment quick look and sending the request again.

-Read on for more detail on how you can use variables in Postman.

 ## Understanding variables

 A variable is a symbolic representation of data that enables you to access a value without having to enter it manually wherever you need it.
 This can be useful if you are using the same values in multiple places.
 Variables make your requests more flexible and readable, by abstracting the detail away.